fenago/spark-scala-examples/lab-guides/Lab_10.md

 and action functions trigger to execute the transformations.

-Complete code I've used in this article is available at [GitHub project for quick reference](https://github.com/fenago/spark-scala-examples/blob/master/src/main/scala/com/sparkbyexamples/spark/rdd/RDDActions.scala).
+Complete code I've used in this lab is available at [GitHub project for quick reference](https://github.com/fenago/spark-scala-examples/blob/master/src/main/scala/com/sparkbyexamples/spark/rdd/RDDActions.scala).